anushkaa-star/oss-audit-24BAI10805/README.md

 - Python as an open-source tool
 - File handling & text processing in Linux

-These are beginner-level scripts — just for practice and understanding the concepts.
+These are beginner level scripts just for practice and understanding the concepts.

 ## Scripts Included